Stormiebox/SafeEntryGuard-Mod/README.md

 **Support & Donations**: Hazy Lunar is open to mod commissions for a small fee under $50, depending on the mod size.
 Buy them a coffee [here](https://ko-fi.com/hazylunar).

+## License: Fair Use & Agreement

+This mod, "Safe Entry Guard," is provided as open-source software, free for all to use, modify, and distribute.
+While you are not obligated to do so, if you use or reference this mod in your own work or projects, we request the following:

+1. **Provide Credit**: Acknowledge "Safe Entry Guard" as the source and provide appropriate credit to the author, Hazy Lunar.

+2. **Link Back**: Add a link to the original GitHub repository: [HazyLunar's GitHub](https://github.com/HazyLunar) and the Steam Workshop Collection: [Safe Entry Guard on Steam Workshop](https://steamcommunity.com/workshop/filedetails/?id=3018173209).

+By utilizing or referencing this mod, you are agreeing to provide proper attribution as stated above.
+While not a strict legal requirement, it is a gesture of goodwill and respect for the effort and time the original creator has put into the development of this mod.